billylam/newman-reporter-testrail/README.md

-# newman-reporter-testrail
+# Improved TestRail Reporter for Newman

-Improved TestRail reporter for Newman with test cases filtering capability, based on the original https://github.com/billylam/newman-reporter-testrail.
+Improved TestRail reporter for Newman with test case filtering capability (by type and by custom field), based on the original https://github.com/billylam/newman-reporter-testrail.

 ## Installation